cwi-dis/igor/doc/plugin-structure.rst

 * *pluginObject* the plugin object (if the plugin has an ``igorplugin.py`` Python module).
 * *token* is the capability of the current user (the user visiting the page).
 * *pluginData* is the internal data of the plugin (from ``/data/plugindata``\ ).
+* *igor* is the toplevel Igor object.
 * *user* is the current user (if logged in).
 * *userData* is the per-plugin data for the current user (if logged in).
 * all url parameters.

+	*Note*: the availability of the *igor* object means that a plugin has rather unlimited power, and can probably run any command and access any file that the userID under which Igor is executing can access.
+This is a security issue, and you should never install plugins from sources you do not trust.
+This will be addressed in a future release.

 In general, the template should provide forms and such to allow the user to change settings, and then call methods in the plugin proper to implement those changes (because the plugin will run with a *token* that allows read/write access to the plugin data).
+If methods are intended to be called solely from templates and never directly through the REST interface you should start the methodname with an underscore.

+Plugins can access other plugins through the ``igor.plugins`` object.